gpuget/josepaumard-kata/README.md

 ### Wrap-up
 StringCalculator is a nice kata, not very hard, another good occasion to work on problem slicing and TDD.
 And for the Java version of this kata, a good occasion to make sure everything is known about exceptions!

+# The LeapYears Kata
+## The Kata
+Write a function that returns true or false depending on whether its input integer is a leap year or not.
+A leap year is defined as one that is divisible by 4, but is not otherwise divisible by 100 unless it is also divisible by 400.

+For example 2001 is a typical common year and 1996 is a typical leap year, whereas 1900 is an atypical common year and 2000 is an atypical leap year.

+## Comments
+The LeapYear kata is a very good kata to be made second after the FizzBuzz kata.
+Why?
+Because people learning TDD need to fail somewhere to fully understand that TDD is there to help them.
+So I usually give this kata just after FizzBuzz, and let people do what they want, especially if they do not follow the right TDD path.
+In fact, what I like, is seeing them jumping in the implementation of the specification, writing a first version that will not work, and then falling in a doomed fix / run the test / fix again loop that will lead them to more complexity, more bugs, and loose them in the end.

+This may seem cruel, but it is sometimes good to be put in front of one’s weaknesses.
+The logical expression of a leap year is quite complex, and not that easy to correctly implement in one go.

+Beside this, all the principles I tell people during the FizzBuzz kata are just the same here: baby steps, the importance of naming elements (fields, variables, methods, test methods), extracting technical code in correctly named private methods, etc.

+On the overall, this kata is very similar to the FizzBuzz kata, slightly more difficult.

+I added a leapyears-kata branch in this repo with a way of solving this kata, commit by commit.
+You can access the first commit of this branch here.

+## Wrap-up
+The LeapYear kata is a nice introductory kata, a little harder than the FizzBuzz one, mainly due to a quite complex boolean expression to write.
+This being said, the baby steps approach works very well here, and the problem is very easy to split.